 Equipped with a full recreation center, a children’s playground, 12 lighted pickleball courts plus other sports fields and courts, Edgemoor Park covers 25 acres near Edgemoor & 9th streets.
 It’s most unique feature: The Ryan Woodward Memorial Skatepark, where skaters of all experiences can go to practice their jumps and tricks.
-Built in 2007, it’s great for beginners and skaters with intermediate skills.
+Built in 2007, the skatepark is great for beginners and those with intermediate skills.

-Exploration Park is an extension of Wichita’s Exploration Place science center, located right on the bank of the Arkansas River.
-Visitors can hang out and observe Kansas wildlife in the rain garden, play in a giant sandbox, climb on a jungle gym and enjoy walking trails.
+Exploration Park is an extension of Wichita’s Exploration Place science center, located right on the west bank of the Arkansas River.
+Visitors can hang out and observe Kansas wildlife in the rain garden, play in a giant sandbox, climb on a jungle gym, and enjoy walking trails.
 This is also the starting and ending point for the free, weekly parkrun.
 From Exploration Park, go on the hunt for the elusive Wichita Troll, hiding somewhere near the Keeper of the Plains.

 Heritage Square Park

 Next to the Wichita-Sedgwick Co.
-Historical Museum at William and Main streets, this local park is home to a beautiful fountain and unique bronze sculpture artwork.
-The gazebo is often a location for local bands to perform in the spring and summers, making this urban park a hidden gem in the middle of downtown Wichita.
+Historical Museum at William & Main streets, this local park is home to a beautiful free-form rock fountain pool and unique bronze sculpture artwork.
+The gazebo is often a location for local bands to perform in the spring and summer, making this urban park a hidden gem in the middle of downtown Wichita.

 Naftzger Park is in the heart of downtown Wichita at Douglas Avenue & Emporia Street, connecting Old Town and the INTRUST Bank Arena neighborhood.
 Recent renovations transformed the park into an urban gathering space.
 The 1-acre lot features a dog park, water fountain, LED screen and entertainment pavilion and an Astroturf field.
-Local eateries are plentiful in the area as well with Homegrown Wichita and Peace, Love & Pie along the park's east side.
+Local eateries are plentiful in the area as well, with Homegrown Wichita along the park’s east side.
 Watch the calendar of events for year-round programming, from regularly scheduled live music, movie screenings, and fitness classes to special events.

 O.J.
 Watson Park

 There are many hidden gems in this Wichita park.
-Kids will love the miniature train ride, pony rides, miniature golf, kayaking and pedal boats, sand volleyball courts, multiple playgrounds and 40-acre lake for fishing.
+Kids will love the miniature train ride, pony rides, miniature golf, kayaking, and pedal boats, sand volleyball courts, multiple playgrounds and 40-acre lake for fishing.
 An all-seasons event venue opened in 2022.
 This 119-acre park is off McLean Boulevard and 31st Street South, and stages seasonal, family-friendly events open to the public.

 Orchard Park has several features including a community pool and skatepark, but one of the most unique hidden gems is on the baseball field.
-Miracle Field at Orchard Park is designed for kids and adults with disabilities, and is the first field of its kind in the state of Kansas.
+Miracle Field at Orchard Park in West Wichita is designed for kids and adults with disabilities and is the first field of its kind in the state of Kansas.

 Pawnee Prairie Park

-Designated as the largest of 15 Wild Habitat Areas in Wichita, Pawnee Prairie Park is the only park in the city to allow horseback riding on its trails.
-Equipped with equestrian parking, watering stations for horses, a beautiful equestrian bridge, a 5-mile marked trail and many unmarked trails, it makes for one of the most popular experiences in the city.
+Designated as the largest of 12 Wild Habitat Areas in Wichita, Pawnee Prairie Park is the only park in the city to allow horseback riding on its trails.
+Equipped with equestrian parking, watering stations for horses, a beautiful equestrian bridge, a 5-mile marked trail, and many unmarked trails, it makes for one of the most popular experiences in the city.
 In 2019, the city debuted a renovated playground here along with a path for bicycle riders.
 It is in the city’s southwest corridor, located next to Tex Consolver Golf Course and Wichita Dwight D. Eisenhower National Airport.

 Pracht Wetlands Park

 If being one of the few remaining wetlands in the Midwest isn’t unique enough, the Pracht Wetlands Park is also remarkable thanks to the beautifully painted Keepers on Parade statue you’ll find when you arrive.
-The artwork is one of Wichita’s 35 Keepers on Parade replicas you’ll find throughout the city – many within city parks.
-Plus, the park provides a safe haven for migratory birds, muskrats, frogs and many other wildlife species while giving visitors a sensory experience with the use of elevated boardwalks, lush vegetation and bird blind structures.
+The artwork is one of Wichita’s 60-plus Keepers on Parade replicas you’ll find throughout the city – many within city parks.
+Plus, the park provides a safe haven for migratory birds, muskrats, frogs, and many other wildlife species while giving visitors a sensory experience with the use of elevated boardwalks, lush vegetation, and bird blind structures.

 Sedgwick County Park

 Sedgwick County Park is one of Wichita’s most popular parks and home to the Great Plain Renaissance & Scottish Festival twice a year, in addition to many other special events.
-This 645-acre park on the west side of Wichita includes a boundless playground, tons of walking and biking trails and five fishing ponds.
+This 645-acre park on the west side of Wichita includes a boundless playground, tons of walking and biking trails and multiple fishing ponds.
 The Sunrise Boundless Playground is a 27,000-square-foot barrier-free playground.
-Its main feature is the fact that more than 70 percent of the playground equipment can be used by people of all ages regardless of their health or physical limitations.
+Its main feature is the fact that more than 70% of the playground equipment can be used by people of all ages regardless of their health or physical limitations.
 Looking for a unique place for photography fun?
-Near the 13th street entrance to the park is the Sedgwick County Art Walk, a family-friendly, 20-acre meadow that features five large environmental, interactive public art installations by various artists.
+Near the 13th street entrance to the park is the Sedgwick County Environmental Art Park, a family-friendly, 20-acre meadow that features large interactive public art installations by various artists.

 Veterans Memorial Park